HabitatFramework/UserGuide/glossary/glossary.rst

 .. glossary::

 	Apply
-		Applies any changes made by the user to all the features for the INCID in the active feature in the main window.
+		Commits any changes made by the user to all of the features for the current INCID in the active feature when in the main window.
 See :ref:`main_window` for more details.

 	Boundary Importance
 		The relative importance of each source when determining the boundary location of all the features in an INCID (e.g. of 'Primary' or 'Secondary' importance).

 	Bulk Update
 		Enables updates to the attributes for multiple selected INCIDs simultaneously.
-See :ref:`bulk_update_window` for more details.
+See :ref:`bulk_update_window` and :ref:`bulk_updates` for more details.

 	Determination Quality
 		Categorises the accuracy with which a priority habitat has been determined (e.g. 'Definitely is the priority habitat').
 See :ref:`determination_quality` for more details.

 	Export
 		Combines spatial data for the selected features from GIS with the associated attribute data from the database into a single new GIS layer based upon a pre-defined export format.
-See :ref:`export_window` for more details.
+See :ref:`export_window` and :ref:`export_function` for more details.

 	Fragment ID
 		An incremental number used as a unique reference to individual features (fragments) of a single TOID.
 See :ref:`habitat_framework` for more details.